 Social workers who specialize in adoption coordinate services for families, which can include working for schools, family service agencies or government organizations.
 Adoption coordination services may be one component of a larger social service agency focus, such as assistance for homeless families or legal advocacy for abused children.
 These professionals may help with different types of adoptions, including international adoptions.

 All states require some sort of licensure, though exact requirements will vary by state.
 This can include completing a bachelor's or master's degree program in social work with coursework in related areas, such as research methods, human behavior, social welfare policy and family culture.
 The U.S. Bureau of Labor Statistics (BLS) also noted licensure requirements in most states include two years or 3,000 hours of supervised clinical experience.
 Social workers generally need patience and a willingness to help others, as well as the ability to maintain good communication with multiple contacts.

-The BLS predicted that employment of child, family and school social workers would increase by 6% between 2014 and 2024.
+The BLS predicted that employment of child, family and school social workers would increase much faster-than-average by 7% between 2018 and 2028.
 This may be due to the growing need for social workers that help place children in foster care with an adoptive family and investigate child abuse.
 The BLS also noted that job openings could develop from social workers leaving the field.
-Child, family and school social workers earned a median salary of $42,350 in May 2015, reported the BLS.
+Child, family and school social workers earned a median salary of $46,270 in May 2018, reported the BLS.

 An adoption social worker is responsible for supporting both the birth and adoptive families during the adoption process.
 They may perform or assist with home studies, parent background checks, parent counseling and the post-placement process.

 To ensure a stable adoptive match, social workers may evaluate the home life and background of potential adoptive families, work with birth families to establish their level of involvement and assess the specific needs of the adopted child.
 Social workers with experience in adoption cases may also work on research, policy development and client advocacy.